alanpapalia/alanpapalia.github.io/_pages/joinus.md

 ## Current University of Michigan Undergraduates

+There is a ton of opportunities for motivated undergraduates to get involved in the research in our lab.
+The work for undergraduates in our lab can be quite varied, from designing/developing/deploying new platforms (there is a lot of potential for hands-on work here) to more algorithmic work (e.g., working on localization, perception, planning, etc.).
+I am happy to work with you to find a project that matches your interests and skills.

-I prefer undergraduate researchers who are available for *full-time research* in the coming summer.
+I prefer undergraduate researchers who are available for *full-time research* in the coming summer or at least 15 hours per week during the academic year.
+This is because anything less than this makes it hard to make meaningful progress on a project (and thus doesn't deliver the type of experience either of us want it to be).

-**Still interested?** Please send:
+**Interested?** Please send:
-- A brief email confirming your full-time availability for the coming summer
+- A brief email confirming your availability for the summer or academic year
 - Your resume
 - Your (unofficial) transcript
 - Two short paragraphs explaining why you want to get involved